marcodpt/scripts/README.md

  - Multiple hosts dumps
  - Automatic restore

+### git.py
+ - pull and push or clone all your git repos in your local machine

 ### ssh.py
  - Automatic open ssh connection on defined hosts
  - Automatic find dynamic ip address based on mac address and ip range